turingschool/career-development-curriculum-site/module_three/index.md

    * Participate in House groups.
    * Complete a new self-evaluation survey based on current PD activities and reflections.
    * Participation in PD sessions is optional if you have already attended them.
-   * You are encouraged to participate in Job Shadow.
+   * You are encouraged to participate in the Job Shadow.